 - Upload the SQL file to the server via the file manager or an FTP client.

-- If the database does not exist, please create a database, a user, and give the user full privileges to the database.
-Note the username and password.
+- If the database does not exist, please create a database and a user.
+Ensure to give the user full privileges to the database.
+Please take note of the username and password.